Donor retention is a HOT topic in the fundraising world. And it should be because retaining donors year-to-year makes your job a whole lot easier.

 As a fundraiser, it is hard to adjust your goals from a simple monetary one to a focus on donor retention.
 But, I’m here to tell you that by shifting your focus onto keeping your donors, meeting your financial goals will be much easier.
 Therefore, your goal should be to retain as many donors as possible from one campaign to the next.

-Here are 4 statistics from the 2015 Fundraising Effectiveness Project that you should consider when laying out your fundraising goals for the upcoming year.
+Here are 4 statistics from the annual 2018 Fundraising Effectiveness Project that you should consider when laying out your fundraising goals for the upcoming year.

 This first statistic is probably the most important for our purposes today.
-In 2014, the median donor retention rate for all nonprofits was 43%.
-That means that less than half of all donors decided to give again during this year.
+In 2017 the median donor retention rate for all non-profits was 45.3%.
+That’s means that less than half of all donors decided to give again during this year.

 What does this indicate?
-Well, it means that there is some reason why the majority of donors choose to give to another nonprofit or to not give altogether.
-Losing well over half of your donors yearly makes your job a whole lot harder.
+Well, it means that there is some reason why the over half of all donors choose to give to another nonprofit or to not give altogether.
+Losing well over half of your donors yearly makes your job a whole lot harder – to continue growing, you have to recruit more donors on top of the donors you have lost.

 Gift retention refers to the amount donated by returning donors from one year to the next.
 It is calculated by dividing the total donated by retained donors by the total raised during the previous year.
 For example, it you had 100 donors give $10,000 in 2014 and 50 of them returned in 2015 to give $5,000, your gift retention rate would be 50% ($5,000 / $10,000).